ben0bi/BeRec/README.md

 ### Icon set
 The following icons are available:
-Play, Pause, Stop, Rec, Recpause, Smiley, Arrow in each direction.
+Play, Pause, Stop, Rec, Recpause, Smiley, Clock, Arrow in each direction.

 ### Player menu
-The lower line can display a prebuilt player menu (icons in brackets) which looks like this.
+The lower line can display a prebuilt player menu (icons in brackets) which looks like this below.
 This icons must be initialized first on positions 1 through 7.
 Position 0 is for the direct icon and the display seems to support only 8 icons at once.
 You can use the DIREF_ variables for the positions of the icon set or the DISYM_ arrays for direct icons.

+Menu:

 [Uparrow]:[Play][Pause] [Downarrow]:[Stop] [Leftarrow]:[Leftarrow] [Rightarrow]:[Rightarrow]